 Please allow 5-10 business days for actual shipping time.

-Shipping is either by USPS Priority mail or UPS.
-If you have a preference please contact me with 24 hours of placing your order and include your order number in the subject line of the email.
+Shipping is typically by USPS Priority mail.
+If you have a preference for another service please contact me with 24 hours of placing your order and include your order number in the subject line of the email.

 If you live locally or are going to be in the NYC area send me an email and we can arrange for local pickup.
 You can either email me prior to your purchase and I'll send you a discount code to waive the shipping fees, or you can write in the special instructions section at check out that you would like to pick it up and I will refund the S&H fees.

 PLEASE NOTE: Doug Johnston Studio is not responsible for any delayed, lost, stolen, or damaged packages.
 Refunds are not issued for these reasons.

 Because most of our pieces are made to order please be sure to read the measurements and descriptions carefully for your order.
 The pieces will vary somewhat in dimension and shape but we do our best to replace the appearance in the images presented.
 If you want to exchange a piece you ordered because you decided you would rather have a larger piece/different color/just don't like it/etc. we will only accept unused pieces in their original packaging with the hang tag.
 We will not pay for return shipping and we will charge a 15% restocking fee.

 Refunds are determined on a case-by-case basis, but generally not issued unless there is a clear mistake on our part.
 Please contact us within 5 days of receiving your order to discuss a refund.
 We do our best to quality-check each piece before shipping, but in the unlikely event that you recieve a order with quality issues please contact us.
 Again, refunds are not issued unless there is a clear mistake on our part.